-To utilize the full features of the AI-12 dashcam, including Standby mode, the dashcam must be connected to a constant 12V or 24V minimum 2A power source using the supplied cables.
+To utilize the full features of the dashcam, it must be connected to a constant 12V or 24V minimum 2A power source using the supplied cables.
 You can do this is by hardwiring the dashcam to the fuse that has a constant power source.

-This installation should be performed by a qualified or professional person only.
+This installation must be performed by a qualified or professional person.
 Working with your vehicle's power system can be dangerous.
 Consult a professional for guidance.

 While in Standby mode, you can retrieve recordings from the dashcam.
 In Standby mode, the dashcam draws a current of 34 mA.